 As a precaution for healthcare professionals who are pregnant, it is recommended that other healthcare professionals should take samples and treat people with suspected COVID-19 disease where possible.
 Workplace adjustment should be done in consultation with the employer.

 For healthcare professionals who are pregnant and who have pregnancy complications or chronic diseases with an increased risk of severe COVID-19 progression (see section on pregnant women and risk factors above), work adjustment or remote working should be assessed based on individual risk.

 Birth and maternity

-However, there will be restrictions on visits to the mother and child.
+However, there may be restrictions on visits to the mother and child.